DevVoxel/nextra-demo/README.md

 # TODO

 - Add Edit support for MDX files
-- Look into using Sanity CMS
-- Add live playground for code snippets
 - Use Preview API for project
 - Add support for multiple languages
-- Add support for multiple themes
 - Add role based access control or authentication
   - Add support for multiple users
   - Add multiple roles